By James Eliot, Markets & Finance Editor

 -

 NAND Flash Market Growth: The NAND flash memory market is projected to grow by 30% in 2024, primarily driven by increasing demand for consumer electronics and data storage solutions.
 As Samsung struggles with operational capacity, Micron can absorb a larger portion of this expanding market, enhancing its competitive standing.
-If it successfully increases its market share from 19% to even a modest 25%, this could translate into billions in additional revenue.
-For further details on market trends in technology, see 5 Reasons Why Take Two’s Acquisition Seems Unlikely Before GTA Launch.
+If it successfully increases its market share from 19% to even a modest 25%, this could translate into billions in additional revenue, paralleling the growth outlined in how Flock’s surveillance is eroding privacy for women.

 -

 Supply Chain Resilience: Micron’s vertically integrated supply chain provides an advantage in retaining operational continuity even amidst major disruptions.
 While Samsung, which contributed to 39% of global DRAM supply in 2022 (according to IC Insights), faces production halts, Micron’s diversified supply chain allows it to adapt quickly to changing circumstances.
-This adaptability can be contrasted with other industry players in 5 Critical Due Diligence Steps That Would Have Signaled SNDK’s Surge.
+This resilience echoes concerns raised in How $1 Trillion Losses Signal a Market Recalibration for Tech Giants.

 Top Tools and Solutions